zalyoung/gitlab-handbook/content/handbook/marketing/readmes/ashley-kramer.md

 ### Demotivators

-- I believe in teams and lifting each other up to be better.
+- I believe in teamwork and lifting each other up to be better.
 Toxicity and drama will not settle well with me.
-I strive to cultivate a culture that makes it fun to come to work - together - even on the bad days.
+I strive to cultivate a culture that makes it fun to come to work - together - even on the hard days.
 - I do not like when teams within a company are treated as a service.
 Marketing is a very strategic function when done properly and my every day #1 job will be to give the team space to be strategic and not get bogged down purely in taking orders and trying to hit others' goals/numbers.
 - Managers are here to listen and empower team members.
 If you are hearing "no" from your manager with no context on why, please set up time with me to discuss.
 At GitLab, everyone can and should contribute.
 If that's not happening, let's talk!

 ## Communicating with me

 Please bring the problem to me with thoughts on solutions so we can figure out the best way forward together.

-Understand that when I say something, it is just me thinking out loud (collaborating) not me saying to go do something.
+Often when I say something (I'm told I often speak with conviction), it is just me thinking out loud (collaborating) not me saying to go do something.
 I love being challenged to think differently and if anything is ever a must do - I'll let you know.

 ### Reaching me